o-jasper/o-jasper-luakit-stuff/readme.md

 * [listview](https://github.com/o-jasper/o-jasper-luakit-stuff/tree/master/listview#list-view-lib--messages-lib)
   searching SQL, however, might end up just doing so over logs, messages, bookmarks, history. (limited extent)

+Note that although it is called `o-jasper-luakit-stuff`, i dont mean that it is just my project.
+Just not-clogging the namespace, and getting all the damn things in one repo.

 # License